The0zzy/BF2042-Portal-Extensions/README.md

-# BF2042 Portal Extensions
+# BF Portal Extension

 > NOTE!
 As of v2.0.0 the extension is purposely split into a Browser Extension with minimal functionality and a Web Extension that does the rest as described below.
 The Browser Extension will load a Web Extension of your choice, which in turn is also responsible for managing plugins.
 The recommended Web Extension comes with a default Plugin Manager.
 In order to load additional plugins, you can open the Plugin Manager by right-clicking a Blockly workspace and going into Options > Plugin Manager.

-This extension adds additional functionality to the BF2042 Portal Rules Editor.
+This extension adds advanced functionality to Battlefield Portal Rules Editor.

 Functionality available:

 - Open Documentation
 - Copy to Clipboard
 - Paste from Clipboard